California Driver Handbook - Lane Control

 Some two-lane roads have passing lanes.
 If you are driving slowly on a two-lane highway or road where passing is unsafe, and five or more vehicles are following you, drive into the turnout areas or lanes to let the vehicles pass.

-Sharrows are used to remind motorists that bicyclists are allowed to lawfully use this portion of a lane.
+Sharrows are used to indicate lanes that bicyclists are lawfully allowed to occupy.

 Sharrows are used to assist bicyclists with positioning on a shared roadway.
 They also alert motorists of the location a bicyclist may occupy within the traveled roadway.